bruvellu/cephalic-furrow/3-text/furrow.md

 cephalic furrow fails to initiate and no invagination is visible in the lateral surface of stages 6 and 7a ({@fig:ectopic}A).
-In the subsequent stages 7b and 8, however, we observe the formation of epithelial folds at the head--trunk interface of both *btd* and *eve* mutant embryos ({@fig:ectopic}A, Videos 1 and 2).
+In the subsequent stages 7b and 8, however, we observe the formation of epithelial folds at the head--trunk interface of both *btd* and *eve* mutant embryos ({@fig:ectopic}A, {!@fig:vid-lateral-btd} and {!@fig:vid-lateral-eve}).
 These folds, from now on referred as ectopic folds, appear simultaneously with the mitotic domains, and reach their fullest extension in stage 8.
 They have, however, an even shorter existence than the cephalic furrow, folding and unfolding entirely in about 20 min ({@fig:ectopic}A).

 To understand the origin of the ectopic folds forming in the absence of the cephalic furrow, we analysed their morphology and distribution, and characterized their dynamics throughout development.
-We find that *btd* and *eve* mutant embryos invariably form between one and four ectopic folds on each side of the body (Table 1, {@fig:dynamics}A,D).
+We find that *btd* and *eve* mutant embryos invariably form between one and four ectopic folds on each side of the body (Table S1, {@fig:dynamics}A,D).
 The ectopic folds form by an abrupt epithelial buckling, instead of the progressive invagination as it occurs with the cephalic furrow ({@fig:dynamics}B), and lack the stereotypic cell morphologies present in the cephalic furrow, such as wedge-shaped